-COMPUTER Science COSC 1301 3 English ENGL 1301, 1302, and 2301 or 2302 9 Fine Arts ART 1306 or COMA 1306 or MUSI 1306 3 History HIST 1301, 1302, 2301, or 2302 6 Kinesiology KNES 1101 and one additional activity course (KNES 1102-1122); for veterans or those 25 years of age or older prior to enrollment at DBU, KNES courses are waived 0-2 Mathematics MATH 1303 or 1304 or 1307 or 1308 or 1405 [eMAT Advising Tool required prior to registering for any Math class or any class for which the eMAT is a prerequisite].
-3-4 Natural Science (1000 or 2000 level courses only) 4 PHSC 1402 Religion RELI 1301 and 1302.
+General Studies Requirements Semester Hours COSC 1301 3 English ENGL 1301, 1302, and 2301 or 2302 9 Fine Arts ART 1306 or COMA 1306 or MUSI 1306 3 History HIST 1301, 1302, 2301, or 2302 6 Kinesiology KNES 1101 and one additional activity course (KNES 1102-1122); for veterans or those 25 years of age or older prior to enrollment at DBU, KNES courses are waived 0-2 Mathematics MATH 1303, 1307, or 1405 [eMAT Advising Tool required prior to registering for any Math class or any class for which the eMAT is a prerequisite].
+3-4 Natural Science (1000 or 2000 level courses only) PHSC 1402 4 Religion RELI 1301 and 1302.
 (If hours transferred at time of initial enrollment at DBU plus portfolio hours do not equal 60 or more hours, additional religion hours will be required.)
 6-12 Social Science (1000 or 2000 level courses only) POLS 2301 American National Government required for all students.
-An additional 3 credit hours may be selected from Economics, Philosophy, Political Science, Psychology, or Sociology 6 Electives Courses transferred, portfolio credit, ACE approved military and/or corporate training, etc. 29-38 Computer Information Science Major 34 COSC 1405 Foundations of Computer Science I COSC 1408 Foundations of Computer Science II COSC 2403 Object-Oriented Analysis and Design COSC 2406 Data Structures COSC 3301 Database Management Systems COSC 3405 Organization and Architecture COSC 3406 Networks and Telecommunication COSC 4308 Senior Project in Computer Science or Upper-level elective in Computer Science COSC 4402 Software Engineering Concentration Requirement The student must also complete a concentration in a selected discipline consisting of 12 upper-level hours to be approved by the dean of the College of Natural Sciences and Mathematics or the dean of the College of Adult Education.
+An additional 3 credit hours may be selected from Economics, Philosophy, Political Science, Psychology, or Sociology 6 Electives Courses transferred, portfolio credit, ACE approved military and/or corporate training, etc. 28-38 Computer Information Science Major COSC 1405 Foundations of Computer Science I COSC 1408 Foundations of Computer Science II COSC 2403 Object-Oriented Analysis and Design COSC 2406 Data Structures COSC 3301 Database Management Systems COSC 3405 Organization and Architecture COSC 3406 Networks and Telecommunication COSC 4308 Senior Project in Computer Science or Upper-level elective in Computer Science COSC 4402 Software Engineering 34 Concentration Requirement The student must also complete a concentration consisting of 12 upper-level hours in a discipline other than Computer Information Science or Management Information Systems.
 This requirement may be satisfied by transfer and/or portfolio credit hours.
-12
+The concentration must be approved by the dean of the College of 12 Natural Sciences and Mathematics or the dean of the College of Adult Education.
+Minimum 126

-- CAED 3301: Lifelong Learning for Adult Students CAED 3303: Experiential Learning (Portfolio Option) - Minimum of 42 upper-level credit hours.
-Minimum of 12 credit hours in major in residence at Dallas Baptist University, 9 credit hours of which must be upper-level. - Minimum of 32 credit hours in residence at DBU.
+- CAED 3301: Lifelong Learning for Adult Students Minimum of 42 upper-level credit hours.
+Minimum of 12 credit hours in major in residence at Dallas Baptist University, 9 credit hours of which must be upper-level. - 4.
+Minimum of 32 credit hours in residence at DBU. - 5.
 Completion of 30 of the last 36 credit hours in residence at Dallas Baptist University.
-Students must receive approval of the registrar prior to taking courses at any other college or university. - 6.
-Minimum of 126 credit hours to graduate.7.
+Students must receive approval of the registrar prior to taking courses at any other college or university.

+6. Minimum of 126 credit hours to graduate.
 Satisfactory completion of all requirements on official degree plan.